A beautiful San Diego sunset

 Uptown San Diego

-While the rent in Uptown San Diego is slightly higher than the city’s average, the location is priceless.
+Uptown San Diego is both affordable and conveniently located.
 You’re directly north of Balboa Park, providing you with easy access to the San Diego Zoo, the San Diego National History Museum, and more.
 The neighborhood is teeming with shops and restaurants, and Downtown San Diego is less than three miles south.

 Balboa Park